aburks18/owf8-ozoneplatform/README.md

 	The "Server startup in xxx ms" only indicates Tomcat has started.
 	The kernel is loaded when all console output stops.
 4. To view OWF, use URL http://localhost:8181/owf/index.html
-5. To view the web console that manages the OSGI modules running in the kernel, use http://localhost:8181/system/console and use login: "karaf", password: "karaf"
+5. To view the web console that manages the OSGi modules running in the kernel, use http://localhost:8181/system/console and use login: "karaf", password: "karaf"

 Note on Git and Submodules